 Expanding into the 90s, the Festival grew from a weekend of activities at the Athenaeum to a series of events at the Kino Cinema and eventually flourished into a full program of events hosted at The CUB Malthouse.
 From these beginnings, the Festival has thrived as a cornerstone of Melbourne’s literary culture.
 By 1991, just five years after our inception, The Sydney Morning Herald had labelled MWF ‘Australia’s premier literary event’.

 In 1998, the Festival was held autonomously from the Melbourne International Festival for the first time.
-As the 90s drew to a close, we inhabited a wider range of venues including the Melbourne Town Hall, while our ambitious ‘On Tour’ events took us across the state and throughout regional Victoria.
+As the ’90s drew to a close, we inhabited a wider range of venues including the Melbourne Town Hall, while our ambitious ‘On Tour’ events took us across the state and throughout regional Victoria.

+At the dawn of the 21st century, Melbourne Writers Festival had emerged as a major international event, providing a forum for political and cultural discussion, sparking controversy and inviting innovative thought.
 In 2008, we shifted our Festival Hub from the Malthouse to Fed Square, and in 2010 relocated our office to its current home at The Wheeler Centre.
 Since then, the Festival has expanded at an amazing rate, and continues to offer a dynamic, enquiring program that presents writers of appeal to readers of all ages, backgrounds and passions.

 Throughout the years, MWF has been host to some of the greatest writers and thinkers from Australia and around the world.

-Some of the many writers who have been part of MWF include Nobel Prize winners JM Coetzee and Seamus Heaney; Pulitzer Prize winners John Ashbery, Richard Ford, Frank McCourt and E. Annie Proulx; and Booker Prize winners Ben Okri and Graham Swift.
+Some of the many writers who have been part of MWF include Nobel Prize winners JM Coetzee and Seamus Heaney; Pulitzer Prize winners John Ashbery, Richard Ford, Frank McCourt and Annie Proulx; and Booker Prize winners Ben Okri and Graham Swift.